Kapiainen/Lauhdutin/Readme.md

   - non-Steam game that has a process that can be tracked (i.e. Lauhdutin is capable of keeping track of how many hours have been spent playing the game).

 The stopping bang can also be executed manually via the context menu, if the skin fails to automatically execute it when a game stops running.

+Games can be excempted from executing bangs by middle-mouse clicking on the slot that contains the game and then clicking on the button labeled *Bangs*.

 # Highlighting